MichelleMouse/Cpastone_TBD/README.md

 📂 imgs folder with the images for the replay screen and the readme
 📂 include folder with all the `.hpp` files
 📂 src folder with all the `.cpp` files
+📂 data folder contains the `.txt` file with the 5 highest scores in the game

 The class structure is as follows:
 🐍 A `Snake` class defined in the file `snake.hpp` and instantiated in the file `snake.cpp`.
 This class handles all the snake features, such as size, life status, body, head location, speed and reset.